Robert De Niro as Neil McCauley, professional armed robber

-Also eschewing fashion standards, McCauley wears a black digital wristwatch that allows him to run his team of crooks with precision, able to measure the exact time down to the second.
+Also eschewing fashion standards in favor of functional efficiency, McCauley wears a black digital wristwatch that allows him to run his team of crooks with precision, able to measure the exact time down to the second.

 While he may not care about fashion when it comes to the rest of his clothing, McCauley does spring for a pair of snazzy sunglasses.
 Thanks to commenter Alex, we now know that these are Revo 1402 033 sunglasses with brushed gold etched frames and amber anti-glare lenses.

 [For those who heard Armani provided the sunglasses in Heat: McCauley definitely wears a pair of gunmetal-framed Giorgio Armani 634 sunglasses in the earlier scene where he tracks down Charlene Shirherlis (Ashley Judd) to a motel, but this is clearly a different pair.]

 Other robbery-specific accessories worn by McCauley are the plain black skin-tight balaclava, worn to conceal all but his eyes, and the black nylon tactical gloves that close with velcro over the elasticized wrists.

 DON’T Go Big or Go Home